List of birds of the Campbell Islands

 This is a list of the bird species recorded on the Campbell Islands.
-The avifauna of the Campbell Islands include a total of 109 species.
+There are 109 bird species on the Campbell Islands, which belong to New Zealand and are about 600 km to the south.

 This list's taxonomic treatment (designation and sequence of orders, families and species) and nomenclature (common and scientific names) follow the conventions of The Clements Checklist of Birds of the World, 2022 edition.
 The family accounts at the beginning of each heading reflect this taxonomy, as do the species counts found in each family account.
 Introduced and accidental species are included in the total counts for the Campbell Islands.

 The following tags have been used to highlight several categories.
 The commonly occurring native species do not fall into any of these categories.